 Research Aim: The proposed research will explore the impact of knowledge management processes on sustainable completive advantages by using knowledge-based view (KBV) and resource-based view (RBV) as mediators in the relationship.
 The research will be conducted using quantitative techniques of data collection (i.e. questionnaire) and analysis (i.e. structural equation modelling).

-Research Aim: The purpose of the study will be to investigate empirically, the relationship between availability and use of IT solutions for strategic knowledge management and a manufacturing firm’s performance which will be measured in terms of unit production.
-The research will use the resource-based view and the knowledge-based theory to develop a conceptual framework to analyze this relationship's effect.
+Research Aim: The purpose of the study will be to empirically investigate the relationship between the availability and use of IT solutions for strategic knowledge management and a manufacturing firm’s performance, which will be measured in unit production.
+The research will use the resource-based view and the knowledge-based theory to develop a conceptual framework to analyze this relationship’s effect.

 Research Aim: This research will discuss the basic concepts of knowledge management.
-The study will also discuss the impact knowledge management has on a company’s performance, i.e. how knowledge management helps companies achieve their goals.
+The study will also discuss the impact knowledge management has on a company’s performance, i.e. how it helps companies achieve their goals.
 The main focus of this research work will be on Sainsbury’s knowledge management framework.

 Topic 9: Knowledge Management as a Core Competency?
 Evaluating the Application and Benefits of Knowledge Management

 Research Aim: This research will uncover how companies utilise knowledge management as their core competency and how it benefits their business operations.
-This study's main focus will be on the application of the various concepts of knowledge management and their implication for businesses.
+This study’s main focus will be on applying the various concepts of knowledge management and their implication for businesses.

 Topic 10: Exploring the Managerial Concerns and Issues in Knowledge Management and Their Impact on Organisations

 Research Aim: This research will explore the managerial concerns and issues related to knowledge management.
-The study will also focus on assessing the impact of these issues on businesses and how they can influence the day to day operations.
+The study will also focus on assessing the impact of these issues on businesses and how they can influence day-to-day operations.
 This will be an evidence-based study where evidence from different companies and various situations will be evaluated.